rinanasir/make-bucket-list/README.md

 ## Available Features in the website

 1. Getting information about countries and visiting sites
-2. Making a list of the countries one want to visit
+2. Making a list of the countries one wants to visit
 3. Having idea about approximate cost of traveling to a country